 Let's be honest. we all want a smart child. the intelligent one who talks early. picks up on numbers and shapes and colors before the 'others'.
 Generally the 'clever' baby in the group.

-By providing them with a head start and improving their brain power, you can!
+By providing your child with a head start and maximize your child's brain potential, you can!

 While a novel could easily be written on the subject, I'm sure you're short for time.
 So I've rounded up 20 of the most crucial exercises, activities and habits, as recommended by leading child psychologists and researchers, you can adopt to give them an intellectual boost from a young age.

 Grab a cup of tea, kick back for a few minutes. this short read may just be the best investment you can make for your baby!

 Although there are many factors that influence intelligence, the big three are genetics, nutrition and the quality of their nurturing.
 Babies learn best by being allowed to explore and experience their surroundings and by setting their own agenda.
 Intelligence is the ability to reason and solve problems, think abstractly and learn from experiences. play is actually your baby’s work time!

 1. Breastfeed for as long as you can

 Most studies agree that breast-feeding has many advantages, including the possibility of slightly higher IQ scores.
 The consensus seems to be that it is best to breastfeed or at least provide whole milk to your child for 12 to 24 months, when 75% of the child’s brain development will be complete.
 It is also generally agreed that the longer babies breastfeed during the first year, the higher their IQ tends to be.